What is the Operating Cycle?

 Gross vs. Net Operating Cycle

-The gross operating cycle (GOC) is the time period after raw material purchases until its transformation to cash.
+The gross operating cycle (GOC) is the period after raw material purchases until their transformation to cash.
 As per the formula, the time can be divided into the inventory holding period and receivables collection period.
-Here inventory holding period comprises raw material holding period, work-in-process period, and finished goods holding period.
+Here inventory holding period comprises the raw material holding period, work-in-process period, and finished goods having a period.

 - GOC = Inventory Holding Period + Receivables Collection Period